southalc/basic/README.md

     subscribe: 'File[/etc/sysconfig/iptables]'
     refreshonly: true
 ```
+## Types

+The module now includes the 'binary' type that works just as a standard file.
+The only difference being that the 'content' of a binary type must be a base64
+encoded string.

+## Feedback

+Please use the [project wiki on github](https://github.com/southalc/basic/wiki) for feedback, questions, or to share your creative use of this module.

 ## Development

 This module is under lazy development and is unlikely to get much attention.
+That said, it's pretty simple and unlikely to need much upkeep.